andrewhle/google-auth-generator/README.md

 ## Description

 This program implements an application that works with Google Authenticator using a Time-Based One-Time Password (TOTP) algorithm.
 Google Authenticator supports various OTP algorithms, and this program specifically implements the 30-second TOTP codes.
-This provides a method for implementing 2FA (Two-Factor Authentication) by generating One-Time Passwords, enhancing security for any authentication process.
+This provides a method for implementing 2FA (Two-Factor Authentication) by generating One-Time Passwords.

 ## Installation

 Before running the program, ensure you have Python installed on your system.
-You can download Python from [python.org](https://www.python.org/downloads/).
 Additionally, you will need to install the following Python packages:

 ```bash
 pip install pyotp qrcode argparse